 … As my veggie-loving pug will tell you!

-Most people don’t realize that broccoli leaves are just as edible as the broccoli head itself.
-And I can’t blame them, since store-bought broccoli comes in a neat little package with only a few tiny and uninspiring leaves stuck to the head.
+Most people don’t realize that you can eat broccoli leaves, or that they’re just as edible and delicious as the broccoli head itself.
+And I can’t blame them, considering broccoli always comes in a neat little package at the grocery store or farmers’ market.

 On my Romanesco broccoli plant (Brassica oleracea ‘Romanesco’), which grows larger than your everyday broccoli, the mature leaves span up to 2 feet long with hefty ribs and stems.

 Even though the plant is typically grown for its flower bud (what you commonly know as a head of broccoli, or a floret or crown), the flower is a relatively small part of the crop, and it seems like you wait alllll spring (or fall) for the prize.

 A broccoli plant only produces one significant head per life cycle, with occasional secondary sprouts that form in the axils of the leaves.

 When compared to the stems, the florets have a higher concentration of protective phytochemicals like beta carotene and sulforaphane (the latter of which has been shown to protect against certain cancers).

 If you grow your own broccoli, you can start to harvest a few of the outer (older) leaves every week once they reach 4 to 6 inches long.

-These second-year plants were still thriving despite having all the crowns harvested (what seemed like) ages ago, and on some of the plants, I’d stripped them clean of leaves to cook with!
+These second-year plants were still thriving despite having all the crowns harvested moons ago, and on some of the plants, I’d stripped them clean of leaves to cook with!

 (It’s hard to tell without a frame of reference, but the tallest broccoli plant in the back had grown almost 5 feet tall!)